tahsinmurtaj16/ClassScheduling/README.md

 ## Input

-Similar to a process, each class, will have the following members of integer values to consider, its course code, running time, and priority.
+Similar to a process, each class, will have the following members of integer values to consider, its course code, duration, prefered started time and priority.
 We consider each course can be in the duration of 1 hour, 2 hours, or 3 hours at a time.
 We can therefore represent a course/class as a structure like the code given below.